 Hoyer lift is designed for safe and ergonomic patient transfer.
 There are really many different types of Hoyer lifts and also different brands are so many.

-Patient lifts are classified according to their characteristics as roof lifts, stand lifts and personal lifts.
+Patient lifts are classified according to their characteristics as roof lifts, stand lifts, and personal lifts.
 Now you know what is a Hoyer lift so it’s time to give you the instructions on how to use it.

 Hoyer lift instructions

-Now that you know what is a Hoyer lift you might be thinking how to use it.
+Now that you know what is a Hoyer lift you might be thinking about how to use it.
 Well, I’m going to give you two options;

 - You can read Hoyer lift instructions written by me.